 On this page we run down the three basic brushes and how they work on each of the different grill grates.
 Running this site has given us the chance to use more grill brushes then the average person.
 Here is our opinion on each of the different types of grill brushes out there.

 These are the grill brushes that have been around forever and that most people are familiar with.
-They can be inexpensive and disposable if they are made of plastic, or you can purchase a good wood or stainless handle and replace the brush head.
+They can be inexpensive and disposable if they are made of plastic.
+You can purchase a good wood or stainless handle and replace the brush head.
 While they do a decent job of cleaning the grates there is nothing special about them.
-However if properly taken care of they give you longer life then the other types of brushes.
+If properly taken care of they give you longer life than the other types of brushes.
 To get the most out of this type of brush hold it at a 45 degree angle to your grates and do not press down.
 Allow it to glide over the top if you need a deeper cleaning flip your grates over and repeat.

-These brushes clean better then most on all grill grate surfaces and being bristle-less you do not have to worry about stray metal bristles in your food.
-Most come with a replacement pad and more pads are readily available, keeping overall costs down.
+These brushes clean better than most on all grill grate surfaces.
+Being bristle-less you do not have to worry about stray metal bristles in your food.
+Most come with a replacement pad and more pads are readily available.
+This keeps overall costs down.
 If it were not for the fact that the metal versions are NOT recommended for use on porcelain grates these brushes would be the clear winner here.
-The problem lies in the fact that the vast majority of new grills come with the porcelain grate nowadays.
+The problem lies in the fact that the vast majority of new grills come with the porcelain grate.
 If your grill does not have porcelain coated grates this is what we consider to be the best type of over all grill cleaning brush.